Skip to content

 text \[:0\]const u8 The raw text of the docstring.

-format DocstringFormat DocstringFormat.PythonTripleQuote The docstring format (Python, JSDoc, Rustdoc, etc.).
+format DocstringFormat DocstringFormat.python_triple_quote The docstring format (Python, JSDoc, Rustdoc, etc.).

 span Span Source span covering the docstring.

-associatedItem \[:0\]const u8? null Name of the item this docstring documents.
+associated_item \[:0\]const u8? null Name of the item this docstring documents.

 Manages downloading and caching of pre-built parser shared libraries.